leakspin/leakspin.github.io/resume.md

    Obligations and responsibilities:
    * Specialization in the payment side of the eCommerce platform.
    * Implementation of new payment standards (PSD2) and new methods (internal wallet payment system).
-   * Conception and planification of a refactor of the payment system
+   * Conception and planification of a refactor of the payment system.
-     * Microservice oriented
+     * Microservice oriented.
-     * DDD oriented using hexagonal architecture
+     * DDD oriented using hexagonal architecture.
-     * PCI-compliant oriented
+     * PCI-compliant oriented.
    * Review, study and estimations of possible developments and overwatching the rest of the developers in the department.

    The technologies that we use are PHP, MySQL, HTML, CSS, JavaScript, Redis along with SonarQube, PHPUnit and Selenium.